AntonioToni/2042-ASCII/README.md

 Terminal version of game 2048 made in C++

+## Getting started

+1. Clone this repository `git clone https://github.com/AntonioToni/2048-ASCII`
-To run the game you have to compile the code yourself by using `g++ -o 2048.exe *.cpp`
+2. Compile the code via `g++ -o 2048.exe *.cpp`
+3. Run the 2048.exe

-The code was made for windows users and has not been tested for linux or macOS users
+The code was made on windows and has not been tested for linux or macOS users.